 - Allows zero space, easy to find the perfect fit

-- Comes in lighter colors; gets dirty easily
+- The lighter color options get dirty easily

-The Adidas Performance Filthyspeed may be an old model but that just proves its amazing track record as a football cleat.
-This pair is simple, straightforward, and practical – perfect for those who are looking for a no-frills pair of cleats.
+Our list of the best football cleats won’t be complete without the Adidas Performance Filthyspeed.
+It may be an old model, but that just proves its amazing track record as a awesome football shoe.
+This cleat is simple, straightforward, and practical – perfect for those who are looking for a no-frills pair of cleats.

-Overall, the Adidas Performance Filthyspeed may not be at the top of the ranks.
-But it is a longtime favorite and a great option for those who are just starting out and for those who are looking for a great pair of cleats of practice.
+Overall, this masterpiece from the Adidas brand may not be at the top of the ranks.
+But it is a longtime favorite and a great option for those who are just starting out, and for those who are looking for a great cleats of practice.

 - Sports a stylish design while also providing a great fit